You’re watching a movie or a TV show, and somebody reaches for an inhaler: what does that person look like?

 - Occupational asthma is triggered by things like chemical fumes, gases, or dust in the workplace

-- Allergy-induced asthma is stimulated by airborne substances, such as:
+- Allergy-induced asthma is stimulated by various substances, such as:

 - Mold spores